firugithub/Ranked-Retrieval-System/README.md

-# IR Assignment-2: Vector Space Based Ranked Retrieval System
+# Vector Space Based Ranked Retrieval System

 An IR system is built with the following characteristics:
 1. The vector space model is used for computing the score between document and query.